tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Be sure that you are logged in using your new `administrator` IAM user before starting this activity.

-Explain to students that AWS offers a service to store files in the cloud that is called Amazon Simple Storage Service or Amazon S3.
+Tell students that AWS offers a service to store files in the cloud called Amazon Simple Storage Service, or Amazon S3.

-Open the AWS Management Console, in the "Find Services" search box type `s3` and select `S3` from the services list.
+Open the AWS Management Console.
+In the "Find Services" search box type `s3` and select `S3` from the services list.

 ![Launching Amazon S3 from the AWS Management Console](Images/amazon-s3-launch.png)

-Explain to students that you will demo how they can use Amazon S3 and highlight the following.
+Explain to students that you will demo how they can use Amazon S3.
+Highlight the following:

-* Amazon S3 stores the files in a container that is called "Bucket".
+* Amazon S3 stores files in a container that is called "Bucket".

 * You can have as many buckets as you want, but you must be cautious when defining the access permissions since you can have public and private buckets.

 * When you create a bucket, you can choose the AWS Region where you want to store your data.
 Depending on the region, different user data privacy legislation may apply.

 * You may note that you already have a bucket.
-It was created by Amazon SageMaker Studio on Day 1 when you configured your Amazon SageMaker Studio instance.
+It was created by Amazon SageMaker Studio on Day 1, when you configured your Amazon SageMaker Studio instance.

   ![Current bucket in Amazon S3](Images/amazon-s3-getting-started.png)

-* Note that this bucket can have public objects, and it's on the `US East (Ohio)` AWS Region since that is the current region where the Amazon SageMaker Studio preview is available.
+* Note that this bucket can have public objects, and it's on the `US East (Ohio)` AWS Region, since that is the current region where the Amazon SageMaker Studio preview is available.

 * You can have public or private buckets in Amazon S3.
 You will use private buckets to store the prediction results of the ML models that you will create in Amazon SageMaker Studio, and public buckets to store some files that we will use in the next class.

-* To create a new bucket, click on the "Crete bucket" button.
+* To create a new bucket, click on the "Create bucket" button.

   ![Creating a new Amazon S3 bucket](Images/amazon-s3-create-new-bucket.png)

-* In the "Create bucket" page, first you need to define a name for your bucket.
-Bucket's names are unique across all the Amazon S3 space, so AWS checks the uniqueness of the name you typed before creating it.
+* In the "Create bucket" page, you first need to define a name for your bucket.
+Bucket names are unique across the Amazon S3 space, so AWS will check the uniqueness of the name you typed before creating it.

 * We will start by creating a private bucket to store the prediction results for our ML models.

-* As the "Bucket name" type the `sm-models` followed by the current timestamp, for example, `sm-models-20200330-1244`.
-You should select the `US East (Ohio)` AWS Region since the Amazon S3 buckets, and the Amazon SageMaker Studio instance should be in the same region.
+* As the "Bucket name" type the `sm-models` followed by the current timestamp.
+For example: `sm-models-20200330-1244`.
+You should select the `US East (Ohio)` AWS Region, since the Amazon S3 buckets and the Amazon SageMaker Studio instance should be in the same region.

   ![Setting the Amazon S3 bucket's name and region](Images/amazon-s3-name-region.png)

-* To define a private bucket, you should check the "Block all public access" option.
+* To define a private bucket, check the "Block all public access" option.
 Click on the "Create bucket" button to continue.

   ![Setting private access to the Amazon S3 bucket](Images/amazon-s3-private-access.png)

 * Now, on the Amazon S3 console, note that your new bucket has been created, and it has `Not Public` access.

 * Adding files to a bucket is easy.
-Click on the name of your new bucket, next click on the "Upload" button and add the file you want to store in the bucket.
-Continue by clicking on the "Upload" button and you are done.
+Click on the name of your new bucket, then click on the "Upload" button, and add the file you want to store in the bucket.
+Continue by clicking on the "Upload" button, and you are done.

   ![Uploading a file to the private Amazon S3 bucket](Images/amazon-s3-private-file-upload.gif)